Amixx/IFC-Language-Server/docs/architecture.md

 - a direct-attribute table
 - a link to the official documentation page

-Although the `SchemaDoc` include more data, the runtime `EntityDoc` currently consumes only:
+Although the `SchemaDoc` include more data, the current hover rendering consumes only:

 - `name`
 - `attributes`